alexweinfurter/data-science/_posts/2020-08-27-munich-airbnb-data-analysis.md

 1. Which time is the most expensive / cheapest to travel to Munich?

-2. Is booking earlier cheaper than booking short time in advance and how do prices change over time?
+2. Is making a booking at a certain time of the year more expensive than during the rest of the year?

 3. Is it possible to build a model to automatically suggest a price to hosts?

-4. Which factors influence the prices most and how do they influence them?
+4. Which factors influence the price most and how do they influence it?

 ## Dataset
 AirBnb itself doesn't provide open source data, but a platform called <a href="http://insideairbnb.com/get-the-data.html">Inside Airbnb</a> scrapes the listings on a monthly basis.
 I wrote a small web scraper which downloads all the data files that contain data about AirBnbs in Munich.